Abenezer-Baheru/ALX-Forum/README.md

 # ALX-Forum
 The  project  is  built  using  MERN  stack.
 The  information  on  the  website  will  be  stored  in  MySQLDB  and  its  features  include; Landing-page,  Login/Signup-page,  Questions  &  Answer  page.
-## Project Objectives: To create a place where Evangadi students can ask programing related questions and get answers for their questions
+## Project Objectives: To create a place where ALX students and developer can ask programing related questions and get answers for their questions
 Project Deliverables:
 ● A completed Q&A platform that allows users to create an account and login to their account